 Do people tell you to charge what you’re worth as a trainer?
 How does that make you feel?
 Are you even sure what that means?
 Or do you struggle to put a number on your services?

 When it comes to fees and finances, one of the questions I hear most often and yet, in some ways, find the most difficult to answer is, “How much should I charge as a freelance trainer?”

 There are many different factors that will influence your rates – these include your experience, the demand for your training, what you offer, the outcomes for your clients, the value for your clients, the hours you work, your clients’ budgets, and more.

-Other factors will affect your pricing too – your confidence and your attitude to money, including making it and feeling comfortable about talking about it will be particularly relevant, although many people don’t anticipate this when they’re starting out.
+Other factors will affect your pricing too – your confidence and your attitude to money, in particular, although many people don’t anticipate this when they’re starting out.
 How comfortable are you talking about money or making it?

-One thing I’ve learned over time is that setting and feeling confident about your freelance training rates is a process that evolves and strengthens with practice.
+One thing I’ve learned over time is that learning how to charge what you’re worth as a trainer is a process that evolves and strengthens with practice.

 To help you overcome your money blocks and feel good about your rates (and talking about them) these are my top seven tips: